Building Emotional Intimacy: Feeling A Lack Of Intimacy In Your Marriage

 Intimacy issues can be difficult to discuss with your partner

-No intimacy in marriage
+Feeling a lack of intimacy in your marriage

 It can be important to note that intimacy does not necessarily mean sexual intimacy.
 Intimacy can also look like kissing, holding hands, hugs out of nowhere, and cuddling at night before bed.
 Of course, sex can be a part of intimacy, but it is not usually considered a problem in most marriages unless you have sex ten times or fewer per year.